 Instructions

-- Slice the turmeric and ginger into thin disks.
-Feel free to leave the skin on.
+- Slice.
+Slice the turmeric and ginger into thin disks.
+Feel free to leave the skin on if it's been thoroughly washed.

-- Strain the mixture through a fine mesh sieve, nut milk bag or muslin cloth.
+- Strain and enjoy.
+Strain the mixture through a fine mesh sieve, nut milk bag or muslin cloth.
 Then pour into a glass bottle or jar and refrigerate.
 Enjoy chilled or warm.

 Lisa’s Tips